Katesbot/ETL_project/README.md

 Limitations -

 Due to the size of the data set pulling average weather data was not possible with a google or free weather API.
+Using Lat and Long at the state level was not as specific as we would have liked if we were to do analysis.